learn-the-web/topics/css-layout-cheat-sheet/index.md

             ```
       - name: '*Border box*'
         details:
-          - '*Used to change layout math for width & padding.*'
+          - 'Used to change layout math for width & padding.'
           - |
             ```css
             html {